Channel 4 F1: 2016–2018

 Channel 4 also announced that "The Chain" by Fleetwood Mac would be their title music, the song previously used by the BBC's coverage.

 Frequent references to social media were made in the programme's break bumpers, usually in the form of hashtags in response to events as they unfold, driver/fan tweets, or simply the appearance of the #C4F1 hashtag.

-For the first two years of Channel 4's coverage, the sponsor was travel site Kayak.com.
-They were replaced for the 2018 season by audio company Bose.

 For Practice Two of the 2016 European Grand Prix and 2016 Mexican Grand Prix, More4 had the coverage due to Channel 4 covering the Royal Ascot horse race.

 For Practice One and Two of the 2017 United States Grand Prix and 2018 United States Grand Prix, More4 also had the coverage.

 2019 onwards

 Beginning 2019, Sky Sports hold exclusive rights to all races excluding the British Grand Prix.
-In September 2018, it was announced that Channel 4 had agreed to a sub-licensing agreement with Sky, under which it broadcasts free-to-air highlights of all races, and live coverage of the British Grand Prix.
-As part of the arrangement, Sky will have rights to carry full series of Channel 4 dramas on-demand, while Channel 4 also acquired free-to-air rights to the Sky drama Tin Star.

-They continued to be sponsored by Bose.
+In September 2018, it was announced that Channel 4 had agreed to a sub-licensing agreement with Sky, under which it broadcasts free-to-air highlights of all qualifying and races, and live coverage of the British Grand Prix.
+As part of the arrangement, Sky will have rights to carry full series of Channel 4 dramas on-demand, while Channel 4 also acquired free-to-air rights to the Sky drama Tin Star, it continued to be sponsored by Bose.
+Qualifying and race highlights for Silverstone tend to be shown late at night.
+With the addition of the sprint format, for these races shorter sprint qualifying highlights tend to be shown on Friday evenings after Channel 4 News except for Miami and Austin which are shown on Saturday morning and Qatar which airs after The Last Leg.

 On 13 March 2019, three days before the first Grand Prix of the season, it was revealed that Channel 4 will not be permitted (under their agreement with Sky) to interview drivers in the "pen", hold interviews in the pit lane or hold a grid walk, these restrictions do not apply for the British Grand Prix.
 Furthermore, Channel 4 must adhere to these and other restrictions in order for Sky to consider agreeing to the same arrangements in 2020.